-In 2020, to ensure the safety of presenters, guests and park staff during the COVID-19 pandemic, the Parsons Memorial Lodge Series moved online.
-The featured presenters recorded their talks, readings, stories and music either at home or on site in Tuolumne Meadows.
+In 2020 and 2021, to ensure the safety of presenters, guests and park staff during the COVID-19 pandemic, the Parsons Memorial Lodge Series moved online.
+The featured presenters recorded their talks, readings, stories and music either at home or on-site in Tuolumne Meadows.
 The videos, shared on Yosemite National Park and Yosemite Conservancy’s social media and websites, reached tens of thousands of people — a much larger audience than the usual in-person events.
 If you missed the 2020 series, you can watch the presentations on our website!

-This year: While the rangers who coordinate the summer series hope to offer live, in-person weekend experiences during the 2021 season, they are prepared to shift to all-online events if needed.
+This year: While the rangers who coordinate the summer series hope to offer live, in-person weekend experiences during the 2022 season, they are prepared to shift to all-online events if needed.
 Either way, they plan to offer recorded versions of select presentations, in order to share the series with a wider and more diverse audience.
-Whether the series takes place in person or virtually in 2021, your donation will support the continued success of a popular Yosemite program that offers unique opportunities to learn about public lands, stewardship values and our relationship to the natural world.
+Whether the series takes place in person or virtually in 2022, your donation will support the continued success of a popular Yosemite program that offers unique opportunities to learn about public lands, stewardship values, and our relationship to the natural world.